accelazh/accelazh.github.io/_posts/2023-01-15-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Cost modeling__.
 Read/write size is the common practical cost modeling in storage systems.
 Together they compose queue count and queue size.
 The most comprehensive cost modeling as a reference can be found in DB [query optimizers](https://mp.weixin.qq.com/s?__biz=MzI5Mjk3NDUyNA==&mid=2247483895&idx=1&sn=05b687a465f5e705dbebfdccaf478f4b).
 The predicted IO cost can be combined with deadline to early cancel requests that cannot finish in time or resource limits.

 ![Resource scheduling section](/images/arch-design-section-resource-scheduling.png "Resource scheduling section")

+### About Load balancing

+Latency issues can generally be categorized as:

+  * __Resource overloading__.
+Lasting minutes to hours span.
+The problem happens at resource allocation.
+The solution is __Load Balancing__, which can be alike [Google Borg](https://research.google/pubs/pub43438/).

+  * __Temporary bursts__.
+Lasing seconds or shorter.
+Common sense load balancing can hardly work on this tiny granularity.
+The solutions can be:

+    * __Stealing__.
+It's like thread pool job stealing.
+The one who gets overloaded can steal the resource from a general pool or from others.
+Each unit can contribute a bit of its resource to compose the virtual pool.
+Or say, L1 cache is stealing from L3 cache.

+    * __Levels & Pooling__.
+N resources are allocated to U users, and each user gets N/U. But usage is always biased, and bias is usually sparse.
+Thus, we introduce an extra __overflow__ pool with M resources, and we allow the biased usage to overflow to it.
+As a result, they appear like each user gets __N/U + M resources__.
+This shows how adding an extra level with small capacity can fix bias in resource usage.
+Resource pooling further extends the idea.
+Such pattern of resource allocation and bias are common.
+It can even be seen at CPU cache design too, e.g. [Victim Cache](https://zhuanlan.zhihu.com/p/639726264), L1/L2/L3 cache.

+  * __Isolation__.
+This is always needed.
+Solutions can be alike Google Heracles.
+A common API like Linux Container's CGroup can be convenient.

 ## Performance